NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 This project is conceptually similar to [Mastodon project](https://github.com/tootsuite/mastodon).
 Anyone can self-host their Local Market Instance (Server) and create their local market.
 The technology is fully open-source and funded by Donations.
 We dont charge any fee or commission in order to use the platform.

+## Commercial Use without License Not Permitted !

+If you're a freelance developer who use the source code to build projects for clients or you are a commercial business who use this software to run a commercial business.
+You should use it only with paid License.

+Please visit https://nearbyshops.org for more information.

-## Volunteer and Be the part of Our International Community !
+## Hiring Remote Workers - Be the part of Our International Community !

 Benefit from the flexible working hours and work from anywhere in the world.
 We are looking for Volunteers who can help us in the following areas